NuaimH/Stabilite/README.md

 # Stabilite
-An IoT-enabled, state-of-the-art prototype for a smart spoon device that assists Parkinson's patient or patients with hand tremor
+An IoT-enabled, state-of-the-art prototype for a smart spoon device that assists people with Parkinson's or hand tremors.